This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Finding a fruit snack that everyone enjoys is not always an easy task.
-One great way to get some fruit juice in the kids-large and small-is by making it fun.
+One great way to get some fruit juice in the kids (large and small) is by making it fun.
 Rainbows colored tiny bears are fun.
 Even my elderly mom loves gummy vitamins.
-Try this healthy gummy bear recipe using honey for an easy fun treat for all.
+Try this healthy honey gummy bears recipe for an easy fun treat for all.

 Let’s be real, honey is sugar.
 It has a small amount of calories (about 64 in a tablespoon).
 But, it is a natural sugar with trace amounts of vitamins and minerals along with antioxidant properties.

 Commercial varieties of these fruit snacks usually contain starch, coloring, glucose syrup and other not so healthy ingredients.